Varsity Football fixtures list - SNG

 Round Three: August 10

-UWC Football v UFH Football 16:00.
+UWC Football v UFH Football 16:00 (TV).
 UWC Sports Stadium, Cape Town

-UJ Football v TUT Football 18:15.
+UJ Football v TUT Football 18:15 (TV).
 UJ Stadium (Bunting Road Campus), Johannesburg

 Wits Football v CUT Football 18:30.
 Wits Stadium, Johannesburg